Audi A5 Performance

 Acceleration and Power

-The high-performance S5 features a supercharged 3.0-liter V6 engine that generates 333 horsepower.
-A six-speed manual is standard in the S5 Coupe.
-A seven-speed automated manual transmission is optional in the S5 Coupe and standard in the S5 Cabriolet.
-Audi says that the 2014 S5 can accelerate from 0 to 60 mph in 4.9 seconds and has a top speed of 155 mph.
-The RS5 has a 450-horsepower, 4.2-liter V8 engine and a seven-speed automated manual transmission.
-According to Audi, the 2014 RS5 Coupe can accelerate from 0 to 60 mph in 4.5 seconds and has a top speed of 174 mph.
+The 2015 Audi S5 comes with a supercharged 3.0-liter V6 engine that makes 333 horsepower.
+A six-speed manual transmission is standard and a seven-speed automated manual is optional (standard on the S5 Cabriolet).
+The 2015 Audi RS 5 has a 450-horsepower, 4.2-liter V8 engine and a seven-speed automated manual transmission.
+Audi says the RS 5 accelerates from 0 to 60 mph in 4.5 seconds and has a top speed of 174 mph.

 Handling and Braking

-- "Though it's not a sports car, the 2014 Audi A5 still has a taut, crisp feel on the road, combining impressive body control and a pleasant ride quality with tenacious traction from the available all-wheel-drive system.
-At the same time, it's important to remember that the A5 weighs more than its rear-wheel-drive rivals and consequently feels more like a grand touring coupe than a high-performance one." -- Edmunds
+- "Though it's not a sports car, the 2015 Audi A5 has a taut, crisp feel on the road, combining impressive body control and a pleasant ride quality with trusty year-round traction from the all-wheel-drive system." -- Edmunds

-- "Handling is good in standard form and excellent with the Sport package's sport-tuned suspension, while the ride remains supple unless you get the optional 19-in wheels, which we wouldn't advise.
-On the highway, the A5 feels invincible, tracking straight and true with nary a vibration at any speed." -- AutoTrader
+- "Handling is good in standard form and excellent with the Sport package's sport-tuned suspension, while the ride remains supple unless you get the optional 19-in wheels, which we wouldn't advise." -- AutoTrader (2014)

 - "Braking is powerful and stable." -- Consumer Guide (2013)